How 3D Printing is Disrupting the $280 Billion Jewelry Industry

 Jeweller and customer can discuss the design together, and an hour later, the customer can hold and try on a real, physical model of the ring.
 In jewelry retail, on-site digital design combined with the speed of 3D printing has drastically shortened the feedback loop between designer and customer.

-Formlabs’ Castable Wax Resin designs combine the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
+3D printing jewelry patterns in Formlabs’ Castable Wax 40 Resin combines the smooth surface finish characteristic of stereolithography (SLA) 3D printing technology with precise print settings.
 Thanks to a precisely controlled laser, extraordinary design details—delicate filigrees, raised text, and detailed pavé stone settings—can be captured with amazing sharpness.

 With these long-established design restrictions now removed, we're seeing entirely new genres of design emerging from jewelers who digital capabilities in the US as well as in South Asia and Asia Pacific, and the Middle East.

 From Heavy Class Rings to Intricate Jewelry: Easy Casting With Our Latest Material